Legitcode/ReactJSNews/_posts/2015-08-06-composing-components.md

 React has supported building components two different ways for a few months.
 You can extend from `React.Component` or use `React.createClass` which has been available since the beginning of React.
 Is there a good reason to use one over the other?

 <!--more-->

+React has supported building components two different ways for a few months.
+You can extend from `React.Component` or use `React.createClass` which has been available since the beginning of React.
 Is there a good reason to use one over the other?

 Maybe, maybe not.
 That's up to you.
 Big names in the React community generally lean the same way: